pism/pism/doc/sphinx/validation.rst

    ./showradius.py -o r52.png -d constantflux3.txt ts_lab52.nc

-You can also redo the whole thing on higher resolution grids (here: 5 and 2.5 mm), here using 6 MPI processes if the runs are done simultaneously, and when it is done after several hours, make a combined figure just like Figure :numref:`fig-labgumresult`:
+You can also redo the whole thing on higher resolution grids (here: 5 and 2.5 mm), here using 6 MPI processes if the runs are done simultaneously, and when it is done after several hours, make a combined figure just like :numref:`fig-labgumresult`:

 .. code-block:: none
-   :name: fig-labgumresult

    ./preprocess.py -Mx 104 -o initlab104.nc
    ./preprocess.py -Mx 208 -o initlab208.nc